 How to Find Graduate School Scholarships

-Student debt has also become a greater concern for college students at any education level.
+Student debt has become a greater concern for college students at any education level.
 On average, the student loan debt balance for students who finished a master's degree program is approximately $71,287.
-Since 2000, the average debt among master's degree holders is reported to have increased by 74.0%, which has deterred many from becoming graduate students.
-Consequently, this further emphasizes the importance of graduate school scholarships and grants to help make grad school accessible.
+Since 2000, the average debt among master's degree holders is reported to have increased by 74.0%.
+This has deterred many students from attending graduate school, as they do not want to go into debt or increase their debt.
+This increasing debt problem emphasizes the importance of graduate school scholarships and grants to help make grad school accessible.

-In addition to scholarships, grants from the federal aid program are another great way to pay for college each year.
+Grants from the federal aid program are a great way to pay for college each year.
 The FAFSA (Free Application for Federal Student Aid) annually grants roughly $112 billion in financial aid to students, and the application can be submitted each year that you're enrolled as a student, whether you are one of the many doctoral students pursuing graduate studies, or a graduate student coming straight from their undergraduate education.
 Students will be asked to provide demographics and financial information for themselves and their parent(s), so be sure to have both ready at the time of application.

 Finding graduate school scholarships on Bold.org